BenjaminRathke/kickstarter-analysis/README.md

 # Kickstarting with Excel

 ## Overview of Project
 This project utilizes Microsoft Excel tools to evaluate the success or failure of Kickstarter campaigns for Louise's play "Fever".
-Specifically, the project analyzes the correlation between goal amounts and outcomes (i.e. success or failure), and launch dates and outcomes.
+Specifically, the project analyzes data correlation in a large data set between goal amounts and outcomes (i.e. success or failure), and launch dates and outcomes.

 ## Analysis and Challenges
 In order to perform the analysis, a pivot table and line graph were created to visually represent and more easily compare the correlations.